AnujPancholi/fullstackopenSubmissions/part2/README.md

  	So, instead of directly updating the state, I used `setTimeout` and `clearInterval` to only update `searchString` after some threshold time (set to 1 second) of inactivity.
 For instance, to search for Finland, the user would need to type "Finland" in the search box and simply wait for 1 second for the API call to be made.

 I'm still not good with styling so although the results may not look too aesthetically pleasing, it has the functionality that the exercise is looking for.

+##Exercise 2.13
+Implementing the buttons against each country in the `CountryList` component was fairly easy, but not pretty.

+I've made a `SearchResults` component that is a direct child of the root component, which handles whether to show a single country view (via the `CountryView` component), or a list of countries, or a message to ask the user for a different search input in case of 10+ results.
+To render a single country view, the `countries` array passed to this component must be a singleton array, and this array happens to be part of the root component's state.
+So, all I needed to do was to change the `countries` array in the state of the root component from whichever country's button is clicked, and make it a singleton array containing the object of that particular country.

+However, the hierarchy of components is this: the `App` component has a child component `SearchResults` which in turn, depending on the passed-down `countries` state, will render a `CountryList` component, which will render a list of `CountryListItem` components, each of which will contain a new `Button` component.
+A function to change set the state of the root component will need to be passed down to these children.

+And so it was - I made a function `setCustomCountries` in the `App` component and passed it down the App->SearchResults->CountryList->CountryListItem hierarchy via props.
+Yes.
+And I made a function inside of the `CountryListItem` component that calls this function to set the `countries` state property as a singleton array with the object of that particular country.

+If it works, it works.